top of page

 Spokane, Washington

 By the end of March, the outbreak had reached epidemic proportions, and a State of Emergency was declared.
-Thousands lined up at Seattle's health clinics to be vaccinated, but the supply was quickly exhausted, and hundreds were turned away.
+Thousands lined up at Seattle's health clinics to be vaccinated, but the supply was quickly exhausted, and dozens were turned away.
 Struggling to curb the outbreak, the State of Washington reached out for any available supply of vaccines.

 1946::State of Emergency Declared